Ziaeddin/gurux.dlms.client.example.java/README.md

 Join the Gurux Community or follow [@Gurux](https://twitter.com/guruxorg "@Gurux") for project updates.

-Gurux.DLMS library for Java is a high-performance Java component that helps you to read you DLMS/COSEM compatible electricity, gas or water meters.
+Gurux.DLMS library for Java is a high-performance Java component that helps you to read DLMS/COSEM compatible electricity, gas or water meters.
 We have try to make component so easy to use that you do not need understand protocol at all.

 For more info check out [Gurux](http://www.gurux.org/ "Gurux").